Running Out of Time (song): Composition and themes

-Critical reception and commercial performance
+Reception and commercial performance

 "Running Out of Time" received positive critical reviews for its tone.
-Bobby Olivier in Spin praised the song's theme and lyrics, calling the track "playful" and "an anthem for enemies of punctuality".
+Bobby Olivier for Spin praised the song's theme and lyrics, calling the track "playful" and "an anthem for enemies of punctuality".
 He described it as "a sequel to Afroman's 'Because I Got High.
-Writing for NPR Music, Clarissa Brooks rated the track among the best of the album and said that it explores the post-COVID-19 pandemic cultural milieu in a "refreshing kind of snark[y]" tone.
+Writing for NPR Music, Clarissa Brooks rated the track among the best of the album and said it explores the post-COVID-19 pandemic cultural milieu in a "refreshing kind of snark[y]" tone.
 Phoebe Flys in Classic Rock called the song a "siren call to the tardy" that is underpinned by exasperation.
 The Alternative called the song "a well-performed, well-produced piece of nothing".

 Other critics praised "Running Out of Time" for its musical composition, particularly its balance of disparate elements.
-Helen Brown in The Independent said: "Williams' shrieks of 'Be there in five!' are prettily balanced by sweetly crooned backing vocals".
+Helen Brown for The Independent said: "Williams' shrieks of 'Be there in five!' are prettily balanced by sweetly crooned backing vocals".
 No Ripcord called the song "sprightly", favorably comparing its "jump[y]", "choppy verses and svelte hooks" to the "shoehorned" sound of the "disaffected sing-speak" and "childish chorus" on "C'est Comme Ça".
 Clash also compared the track with "C'est Comme Ça", contrasting Williams' "wonderfully conspicuous staccato vocals" on the latter with "guitarist Taylor York's glitchy anacrusis" on the former.
-In Paste, Grant Sharples said that the track "strikes a balance between atmospheric textures and syncopated buoyancy that is, simply put, really fucking fun".
+In Paste, Grant Sharples said the track "strikes a balance between atmospheric textures and syncopated buoyancy that is, simply put, really fucking fun".
 Billboard ranked "Running Out of Time" the third-best track on the album, and stated that it is "accessible" and a "standout".
 Mary Sikory of Consequence rated it an "essential track".

 In 2023, "Running Out of Time" peaked at number 18 on the New Zealand Hot Singles chart, 74 on the UK Singles Chart, and 18 and 32 on the Billboard Hot Rock & Alternative Songs and Rock Airplay charts in the United States, respectively.
 The song ranked 43rd on Billboards 2023 year-end Alternative Airplay chart.